oneilm/special/readme.md

 ### Special functions repository

+Example driver codes are in the examples/ directory.

-The following files are described:
+The following library files are described:

 ## src/prinif.
 Basic screen/file printing routines.